When Everything Starts to Feel Like Effort

 Presence over pressure.

-Honesty over performance.
+Honesty over pretending.

 Why we’re sharing this